 Fully equipped classrooms

-We've got three 30-person classrooms located next door to each other, where you'll be participating with people at a similar level, but free to mix among yourselves as you wish.
+We've got three fairly large classrooms located next door to each other, where you'll be participating with people at a similar level, but free to mix among yourselves as you wish.

 In Edgbaston, in the leafy suburbs of Birmingham